⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Subscription

-Recurring revenue from various cybersecurity subscription services.
+Recurring revenue from various security subscriptions and cloud services.

 Support

-Revenue generated from ongoing customer support services.
+Revenue from technical support and maintenance services.

 🎯 WHY THIS MATTERS